Walking with Dinosaurs (film): Home media

 Walking with Dinosaurs was released on Blu-ray 2D and 3D and DVD in the United States on 25 March 2014.
 It ranked third in both Blu-ray sales and combined DVD and Blu-ray sales.
-It ranked below Disney's 3D computer-animated musical Frozen, which was in its second week of home media release, and The Wolf of Wall Street, which was also in its first week.
+It ranked below Disney's animated musical Frozen, which was in its second week of home media release, and The Wolf of Wall Street, which was also in its first week.
 Over 35% of sales for Walking with Dinosaurs were from Blu-ray sales.
 Around 4% of its total sales were Blu-ray discs in 3-D.

 The Blu-ray 3D disc for Walking with Dinosaurs features bonus content including a "Cretaceous Cut" of the film that omits the voiceovers.

+The film is available to watch on Disney+ in territories where Fox distributed the film.

 Walking With Dinosaurs: Prehistoric Planet 3D

 In 2014, a shortened 45 minute version of Walking With Dinosaurs was released in 3D theaters across the U.S.A.
 Unlike the movie, this documentary is narrated by Benedict Cumberbatch in a style similar to that of the TV series, and removes the character names and dialogue.
 Unlike the series though, Prehistoric Planet 3D has a "profile" appear whenever a new prehistoric animal species shows up, which shows the animal's name and diet.
 The Gorgosaurus that appeared in the movie is referred to as Nanuqsaurus.
 This is probably because, other than a few possible indeterminate remains, Gorgosaurus is not known from Alaska, where as Nanuqsaurus is.